OzuYatamutsu/project-overengineer/README.md

 classDef plainText fill:none,stroke:none;
 ```

-The service consists of 6 components:
+The service consists of 5 components:

 - **Client**: The Next.js frontend to the OCR service.
-- **Frontend Cluster**: The nginx cluster serving the client.
-- **Transformer**: An API which accepts raw receipt image data, transforms to a standard format, creates a job associated with the transformed image, and inserts the job into Redis.
+- **Frontend**: A Next.js app that both serves the client and exposes the Transformer API.
 - **Redis**: A Redis cluster used to manage job data and state.
 - **Status API**: An API which returns the status of a job (within Redis) both live and on-demand.
 - **OCR Core**: A service which processes images within Redis and returns formatted text.
 The API documentation is [here](./API-Docs.md).

 ## Flow